 Willis Towers Watson is a global multinational risk management, insurance brokerage and advisory company.
 The firm is the third largest insurance broker in the world.

 During its annual hackathon, a Willis Towers Watson (WTW) team was assigned to explore an idea for a commuter reimbursement mobile app.
 They quickly interviewed stakeholders and storyboarded designs.
 The next step was to discover any problems with prototypes with potential customers.
 The Hackathon started on mid-day Monday and the judging would happen on Friday.
 They needed feedback fast.

 The team turned to UserTesting.
-Although team members were new to UserTesting, they were able to quickly set up tests and write tasks for the prototype.
-The feedback the team received from viewing the UserTesting sessions was invaluable.
-It led to many tweaks and adjustments to the mobile app’s UI.
-The team performed two rounds of testing on the interface and iterated each time.
+Although team members were new to UserTesting, they were able to quickly set up tests and write tasks for the prototype to collect fast feedback from real users.

 The team won first place in the hackathon.
-But more importantly, with the benefits of user insights, they convinced senior leadership that the product they had spent the last week developing should move from being a concept to an actual product.
+But more importantly, with the benefits of user insights, they convinced senior leadership that the prototype they had spent the last week developing was worth turning into an actual product.

 Within a week, I was able to quickly learn UserTesting’s platform, launch user tests, iterate product design prototypes based on user feedback, and get stakeholder approval to move forward.